Fall is just around the corner!

 With many beautiful colors to choose from the garden-mum is a favorite of many for the Fall!

-The way to do it with these flowers to save money is once you buy your mums this fall, re-pot them in good soil, enjoy them for the season, then bring them indoors to overwinter.
-And once Spring comes plant them in the ground, so you already have your mums come Fall.
+The way to do it with these flowers and save money is once you buy your mums this fall, re-pot them in good soil, enjoy them for the season, then bring them indoors to overwinter, and once Spring comes plant them in the ground, so when fall arrives you already have your mums.

 3.)
 Rosemary “Salvia rosmarinus”